The open source movement means there's now more top quality, legit free software floating around the web than ever.

 Open source software

 As well as being free, here the code used to write the program (effectively the program itself) is available too, so anybody that wants to can work on improving it.
 This has pros and cons.
-The bonus is it's constantly being honed and updated, but the problem is tech support is often limited as there are no big bucks backing it up.
+It's constantly being honed and updated, but tech support is often limited as there are no big bucks backing it up.

-The open source model has come a long way since it began, and the growing popularity of Linux-based operating systems and programs such as Mozilla Firefox suggest it'll continue to grow.
+The open source model has come a long way, and the growing popularity of Linux-based operating systems and programs such as Mozilla Firefox suggest it'll continue to grow.

 Freeware and shareware